Prince Charles and Camilla, Duchess of Cornwall have now been married for 15 years.

 Once Charles felt that William and Harry were truly onboard, plans commenced to get Charles and Camilla to the altar.
 Upon saying "I do," the bride became Duchess of Cornwall, as well as Duchess of Rothesay in Scotland.

 "She's not the wicked stepmother," Harry said in 2005.
 "She's a wonderful woman and she's made my father very, very happy."

 Marriage the second time around has been as close to an idyll for Charles and Camilla as it gets.

-"As soon as they looked at each other, there was a sparkle in their eyes—that's when the magic happened," gushed photographer Alexi Lubormiski, who photographed them for Vanity Fair last fall.
+"As soon as they looked at each other, there was a sparkle in their eyes—that's when the magic happened," gushed photographer Alexi Lubormiski, who photographed them for Vanity Fair in the fall of 2018.
 "You feel like they are a young couple in love."

 "He's definitely a more relaxed person since she's been on the scene," the Mail's Rebecca English told Town & Country.
 "I think we're starting to see a bit more of what he's like in private as well and she's responsible for bringing that out in him.
 It's a side to him that everyone really likes."

 At the time of their marriage, the couple assuaged the still-critical public with word that, one day down the road, Camilla would go by princess consort, rather than queen consort—but the ice has thawed so much that, more recently, there's been speculation that she will go by queen, as daughter-in-law Kate Middleton absolutely will when William becomes king.